Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Chicken

-Nutro Wholesome Essentials Chicken & Brown Rice Recipe Kitten Dry Cat Food is perfect if you’re looking for a pure formulated cat food.
+Nutro Wholesome Essentials Chicken Kitten Food is perfect if you’re looking for a pure formulated cat food.
 While high in calories and proteins, it has no GMOs, corn, wheat, or soy, and no by-products or preservatives.
 It contains high-quality protein (real chicken) and is rich in omega-3 fatty acids to support growth and development.
 It also includes calcium to round off the nutrients for strong bones and joints.

 Some cats and kittens don’t like the food, and some consumers state that the pellets are too hard.
 It also contains peas, so it may not be suitable if your mother cat has a pea allergy.

-Most cats and kittens love this food, and it’s easily digestible.
-You also have the choice between a 3-pound or 5-pound bag and a 5-pound bag bundle of two.
+Most cats and kittens love this food, though, and it is easily digestible.
+You can also choose between a 3-pound and 5-pound bag or a 5-pound bag bundle of two.

 Pros